Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 An all-you-need-to-know look at the global juggernaut of streaming Netflix

 Ever since it came to our shores in 2016 as part of a huge global expansion, Netflix has more or less become THE streaming service in Ireland.
+Even with the likes of Now TV, Disney+ and hayu around.
 But why the excessive market share?
 Why is it so good?
 And how much is it going to set you back if you subscribe?
 Let’s find out together…

 How much does Netflix cost for Irish subscribers?